kaanbahtiyar/kaanbahtiyar.github.io/_publications/2021_ChatterDetection_ASPE.md

 permalink: /publication/time-domain-chatter-detection-aspe2021/
 excerpt: "Time-domain chatter detection method that separates cutting and chatter components using Kalman filtering and autoregressive modeling, enabling earlier and more reliable detection of chatter onset than frequency-domain approaches."
 date: 2021-10-01   # adjust to actual conference date
-venue: "36th Annual Meeting of the American Society for Precision Engineering (ASPE 2021)"
+venue: "36th Annual Meeting of the American Society for Precision Engineering (ASPE)"
 status: published
 project: chatter-detection
 paperurl: "https://www.proceedings.com/62376.html"